Lennart1978/webserver/README.md

 # webserver
-A tiny webserver written in C
+A tiny webserver written in C for Linux

 ## compile:
 ```